Archive

 8. CEOs will tell you that a degree can really help but they’ve met low performers from all schools.

-9. Highly successful people from certain disadvantaged communities will tell you pick the best school and dont consider a non top
+9. Highly successful people from certain disadvantaged communities will tell you pick the best school and dont consider a program that is not highly ranked.

-10. And people who feel they weren’t given fair chances in their career will tell you to 100% come to School
+10. And people who feel they weren’t given fair chances in their career will tell you to 100% choose the higher ranked School.

 12. And in terms of Kellogg, one VERY highly esteemed professor always tells people from certain communities that you should 100% take the (Top School) because the network and opportunity is so much better.

-13. I’d probably give the same advice, though that would depend on the person.
+13. In many cases, I’d probably give similar advice, though that would very depend on the person, on what they told me before my advice.

 Like I said, all the answers will confuse you.

 In general, my gut is that a good number of people in your shoes choose (Top School) because of what I said in my intro.
 The stakes feel high, and you don’t want to compromise on such an important decision.
 But not every one chooses this.
-Some don’t.
-And while some may regret it, others are happy.
+Lots don’t actually.
+And while some may regret it, others are happy with their choice.

 In the end, it’s something only you can decide, based on past experiences, needs, concerns, hopes, thoughts about fit, career aspirations, and value of prestige.
 Things you should evaluate far before having the decision, so you are prepared to decide once you have to.